AkhilBaby123/WeatherDataGenerator/README.md

   - <b>NumDays (Optional)</b> - the number of days (starting from forecast start date) to which forecasting needs to be done

 ## How to Use
    See <b>'How to Build'</b> section below to know the steps to build the application.
 Once the project is built, the executable jar file will be available in the target directory of the project.
-Use the executable jar file for running the application.
+Use the executable jar to run the application.

-   To run:-
+   To run:
    ```
     java -cp WeatherForcast-0.1-jar-with-dependencies.jar com.toy.main.Launcher 2017-11-11 output 1
    ```